KaoWenChung/CoffeeMap_MVVMC/README.md

 - Implement a button to refresh the cafe venue list
 ### API Data Fetching
 - Get cafe list by GET API https://api.foursquare.com/v3/places/search
+  - Pagination by cursor
+  - Sort the list by distance or popularity
 ### Localized Content
 - Used Protocol Oriented Programming with enumeration to define and use localized strings.
 ### Test Implementation